Away With The Steiners

 It needs to be something you are comfortable managing yourself getting on and off trains and in and out of rickshaws and taxis.

-If you are coming with us on a Group Trip, we will obviously be there to help, but it is a great idea to consider the style of luggage for your packing for India.
+If you are coming with us on a Group Trip, we will obviously be there to help.
+But it is a great idea to consider the style of luggage for your packing for India.

 Sitting with both daypacks and one large backpack (the other is up the top with the kids!).

-This is everything we carry in our smaller, day-time backpack for outings during the day.
 This bag is with us at all times, where often you can leave your main bag at your accommodation.

 We do recommend hand sanitiser or wet-wipes to keep the germophobe in you sane.

-And you will need small denominations of cash to give tips to a porter or to pay a few rupees to the staff who man (and clean?) the toilets.
+Plus you will need small denominations of cash to give tips to a porter or to pay a few rupees to the staff who man (and clean?) the toilets.

 If you go to India and don’t ride the trains; we believe you are missing out on one of the real highlights.